chrisjmit/CV/README.md

 *Performance Analyst*

-As business-partner to the 'Economy, Environment and Culture' and 'Families, Children and Learning' directorates, I project managed the ongoing refresh of the business planning framework, worked with data leads and service managers to compile quarterly performance reports, and presented these to each of the Executive Director's Management teams.
+As business-partner to the 'Economy, Environment and Culture' and 'Families, Children and Learning' directorates, I led the ongoing refresh of the business planning framework, worked with data leads and service managers to compile quarterly business plan and performance reporting, and presented these to the Executive Director's Management teams.
-This role required a support and challenge style, being able to clearly communicate detailed information to a range of audiences, a highly organised approach working back from deadlines, the ability to develop relationships and influence others, and a self-starting attitude.
 Example [key performance indicator reporting](https://present.brighton-hove.gov.uk/Published/C00000912/M00006399/AI00054494/$20161128145904_009882_0040733_PRGQ2201617progressupdateCorporateKeyPerformanceIndicatorsappendix.pdfA.ps.pdf) to council committee.

 #### Other key roles carried out during this time include:

 - *Workstyles Business Change Manager*

-I led the roll out of the service transformation project, including the planning, communication and movement of staff and assets from King's House to Hove Town Hall, and the staff switch from using desktops to laptops.
+Managed the roll out of the service transformation project, including the planning, communication and movement of staff and assets from King's House to Hove Town Hall, and the staff switch from using desktops to laptops.

 - *Business Model Canvas facilitator*

-Led the City Planning and Regeneration service management through a series of workshops to describe, design and challenge their current and future [business model](https://strategyzer.com/canvas/business-model-canvas).
+Facilitated sessions for the the City Planning and Regeneration service management to describe, design and challenge their current and future [business model](https://strategyzer.com/canvas/business-model-canvas) over a series of workshops.

 - *Customer Insight Manager*